step up with children's university

 POLAR classifies local areas into five groups - or quintiles - based on the proportion of 18 year olds who enter higher education aged 18 or 19 years old.
 Quintile one shows the lowest rate of participation.
 Quintile five shows the highest rate of participation.

-To check if your school meets this criteria, you can use the below link to search based on your school postcode.
+To check if your school meets this criteria search based on your school postcode.
 If your school postcode has a POLAR4 young participation quintile score of 1 or 2, you will be eligible to join the University of Bradford CU scheme.

-If you have any questions about eligibility please contact email@example.com
+If you have any questions about eligibility please contact us.

 We are able to offer the CU scheme to one year group in each school, from years 3 to year 7.
 For high schools this is a great scheme to offer as part of year 7 transition activity.